Union Buildings: Architecture

 The design of each level differs, and therefore each stone had to be individually cut.
 The Architectural styles of the building ranges from the lower levels' Edwardian style to the top levels' Cape Dutch design with shutters on the windows.
 The windows from bottom to top are elongated and become shorter towards the top floor.
 This is to give the illusion of height.

 The Union Buildings are the site of presidential inaugurations.
 The official offices of the president are on the left-hand side of the Union Buildings, and the South African national flag is flown on the left-hand side if the president is in office.

 The Buildings are divided into three sections; the left offices, amphitheatre, and right offices.
 All are 95 metres in length.
-Each offices block contains three inner courtyards providing light and air to the offices.
+Each office block contains three inner courtyards providing light and air to the offices.
 Each block has a basement and three floors above ground.
 The central curved building behind the colonnade houses the committee rooms, a library and conference rooms while the basement contains the kitchen, dining rooms and lounges.

 The interior is treated in the Cape Dutch style: carved teak fanlights, heavy doors, dark ceiling beams contrasting with white plaster walls and heavy wood furniture.